sjgiorgi/VLA_webapp/README.txt

   - generate Word file which contains user's responses
   - add forum
   - add image processing script to the views
-  - ability for user to change profile info and password

   TODO:
   - finish python script for filling Vocab Domain and Rulebase database